 As we are a free, un-funded, not-for-profit, volunteer organisation we rely entirely on our fabulous Patreon supporters to pay our writers.
 The more money we make through Patreon the more writers we can afford to publish: it’s as simple and as difficult as that.
 So if you like what we do and want us to keep doing it please consider supporting us on Patreon.
 There are a number of rewards and all of our regular Patrons receive our original content first: all book reviews, TBR lists, interviews, blog posts, and of course our issue releases, delivered to our supporters before anyone else!

-- Whilst we do accept submission from writers outside of Australia, priority will always be given to Australian writers
+- Whilst we do accept submissions from writers outside of Australia, priority will always be given to Australian writers

 - As the themes are quite loosely interpretive we will not reject your piece on lack of theme alone, but priority will be given to pieces that are at least obliquely to theme, and highest priority is given to pieces that are a creative interpretation of the theme; we want to see original and interesting works that take an idea and turn it into something wonderful